ZwiiDoan/purchase-transactions-service/README.md

 The Application is built as a Web Service that exposes 2 endpoints to store and retrieve a single Purchase Transaction.
 For more information about the endpoints, please open [pts-swagger.yml](pts-swagger.yml).
 "Store a Purchase Transaction" endpoint is straight-forward: the incoming Purchase Transaction is validated and assigned a UUID before getting persisted into Database.
+A valid Purchase Transaction must satisfy:

+* Description is optional and cannot exceed 50 characters
+* Transaction date is required and must not be in future
+* Purchase amount is required and must be greater than 0

 The diagram below depicts solution for the "Retrieve a stored purchase transaction" endpoint.

 ![Purchase Tranasction Service - Solution.PNG](diagrams%2FPurchase%20Tranasction%20Service%20-%20Solution.PNG)